DND-DRDC-RDDC/OS_PyCoMod/README.md

 ![image](https://user-images.githubusercontent.com/86741975/125519680-4f964905-8c1b-4565-acf9-fac73ea403f4.png)

 Each call to the plotter's *plot* function must specify a run and an output.
-The run is identified by indexing the run manager with the run label used earlier.
+The run is identified by indexing the run manager with the label that we specified when we ran the model.
 The output must be one of the outputs that was specified in the model using *_set_output*.
-Outputs can be summed together, e.g. *S + I + R* in the last line, above.
+Outputs can be summed together in a plot, e.g. *S + I + R* in the last line, above.

 Note that the examples that follow are meant to provide simple demonstrations of the features of SIRplus; they are not necessarily appropriate models for real situations.